KostyaKow/LambdaOxide/lopiper/README.md

 -before calling every parse_str for files, set line manually on errors

 Quick TODO:
-- [ ] remove all old code for parse when it returned Sexps
+- [ ] remove all old code for parse when it returned Sexps instead of Result
 - [ ] remove child_parse error
+- [ ] in get_line of driver, make sure line isn't out of range, and file_lines isn't None

 TODO:
 - [ ] main.rs